HL7/davinci-ecdx/input/pagecontent/direct-query.md

 ### Provenance

 To the extent that the Data Source keeps a record of the provenance of the data, the FHIR Provenance Resource can be requested as documented on US Core's [Basic Provenance] page.
-When returning provenance, they should use the [HRex Provenance Profile].
+When returning provenance, they **SHOULD** use the [HRex Provenance Profile].
 The following example illustrates this transaction.

 #### Example of Direct Query Response Including Provenance